CiscoSecurity/tg-00-integration-workflows/docs/source/tg/query.rst

 Querying Threat Grid
 =====================

-All of the IOCs (IPs, Domains, Mutexes, Hashes, File Paths, Registry Keys, etc...)
-Threat Grid generates from analysis are indexed providing the ability to enrich and add context to IOCs from other systems.
+All of the Observables (IPs, Domains, Mutexes, Hashes, File Paths, Registry Keys, etc...)
+Threat Grid generates from analysis are indexed providing the ability to enrich and add context to Observables from other systems.

 Requirements
 ------------